Yacoub777/Voltify-angular17/README.md

 - 🔎 Search for products by category.
 - ➕ Add products to the cart and choose the quantity you want.
 - 💰 Calculate the total price of the cart.
-- ℹ️ Show more details about each product if needed.
 - ✏️ Full CRUD operations on products:
   - Add a new product.
   - Edit existing product details.